kbayraktar/kbayraktar.github.io/te_markdown/terminology.md

 This area is the place to write different test artifacts.
 The editor supports you with a content completion of the different possibilities during typing and saving your test case, e.g. through the shortcut ```STRG + S```.

 ### 3. Test Step Selector
-You can find the different testdriver test steps as an overview in the Test-Step-Selektor area, to define test cases.
+The Test Step Selector provides you with an overview of the test steps available for defining test cases.

 ### 4. Test Execution Navigator
 Here you can excute the chosen test case by clicking the start button on the top left corner of this area.
 After test execution, the results of the individual test steps are indicated by either green (success) or red (failure) icons.
 In the latter case, details regarding the cause of the failure can be inspected in the _Test Execution Details_.